-You can easily make this simple homemade vegan coleslaw recipe is really easy to make.
-It is egg-free and dairy-free - for a picnic, potluck, or a vegetarian or vegan barbecue by using vegan mayonnaise instead of regular mayonnaise or store-bought dressing.
-Like many traditional dishes, there's really no wrong or right way to make coleslaw, so if you're used to doing it somewhat differently, feel free to experiment and change up this recipe a bit, or, scroll down for more even more creative vegan coleslaw recipes to try out.
+This simple homemade vegan coleslaw recipe is really easy to make.
+It is egg-free and dairy-free and perfect for a picnic, potluck, or a vegetarian or vegan barbecue.
+The trick is that you use vegan mayonnaise instead of regular mayonnaise or store-bought dressing.
+Like many traditional dishes, there is really no wrong or right way to make coleslaw, so if you are used to doing it somewhat differently, feel free to experiment, and change up this recipe a bit, or, scroll down for more even more creative vegan coleslaw recipes to try out.
 This simple vegan coleslaw recipe is also completely gluten-free.

 - 1/3 cup vegan egg-free mayonnaise

-- Whisk together the vegan mayonnaise, vinegar, sugar soy milk and salt and pepper until smooth and creamy to form a dressing.
+Whisk together the vegan mayonnaise, vinegar, sugar, soy milk, salt, and pepper until smooth and creamy to form a dressing.

-- In a large bowl, combine the thinly sliced cabbage and the grated carrots, and add the mayonnaise and vinegar dressing, tossing it all together to combine well and to make sure that the all of the cabbage and carrots are evenly coated with the dressing.
+In a large bowl, combine the thinly sliced cabbage and the grated carrots, and add the mayonnaise and vinegar dressing, tossing it all together to combine well.
+The goal is to make sure that all of the cabbage and carrots are evenly coated with the dressing.

 - To store any leftover coleslaw salad you have, transfer to an airtight container and place in the refrigerator immediately.
-Leftover coleslaw can keep up to 1-2 weeks if stored properly.
+Leftover coleslaw can keep up to 1 to 2 weeks if stored properly.
 Before serving the leftover slaw, you made need to drain some of the juices.
 Don't remove all of them, but if the slaw is too juicy, it's messy and less appetizing.